lelutin/git-remote-bzr/README.rst

 What may work:

-- small repositories
+- somewhat small repositories
-- cloning local branches
+- cloning local and remote branches
 - using differential import (although pushing is currently broken -- see below)

 What's being stopped by bugs in dependencies